Cat bite: Diagnosis

 The diagnosis is aided by obtaining a history of the circumstances surrounding the bite.
-The time the bite was experienced, the location of the bite, and examination of the bite is noted.
+The time the bite was experienced, the location of the bite, and examination of the bite are noted.
 The person may have drainage from the site of the bite.
 They may also be febrile, and swelling around the wound may occur.
 Because the wound from the bite may heal too quickly over the punctures, it may need to be opened and explored.
 Hydrogen peroxide may be used at home to reopen the wound, with pressure being applied around the wound to drain any abscesses.
 For deep wounds, this process may need to be repeated.
-At a hospital, you may request that the site be anesthetized prior to exploration.
+At a hospital, the patient may request that the site be anesthetized before exploration.
 Neurovascular status is assessed.
-Immune status may determine treatment as does the presence of transplanted tissue or organs, rheumatic disease, diabetes, HIV/AIDS and sickle cell disease.
+Immune status may determine treatment, as does the presence of transplanted tissue or organs, rheumatic disease, diabetes, HIV/AIDS, and sickle cell disease.
 Swollen lymph nodes and red streaks radiating upward may be evident.

 The diagnosis of a cat with rabies is usually evident by observing the cat.
 Cats with rabies may also appear restless, pant, and attack other animals, people, or objects.
 Animals with rabies typically die within a few days of appearing sick.
-Vaccination of the cat can prevent rabies being transmitted by the cat through a bite.
+Vaccination of the cat can prevent rabies from being transmitted by the cat through a bite.
 If the cat is suspected of being infected with rabies, the person bitten will immediately begin treatment with rabies vaccine.